openstack/kuryr-kubernetes/doc/source/specs/pike/fuxi_kubernetes.rst

 implement the 'ResourceEventHandler' interface of Kuryr-kubernetes for handling PVC events.

-For each creation of PVC in k8s, the Kuryr-kubernetes's API watcher will trigger an event that will be eventually handled by volume provisioner.
+For each creation of PVC in Kubernetes, the Kuryr-kubernetes's API watcher will trigger an event that will be eventually handled by volume provisioner.
-On receiving the event, the volume provisioner will provision the appropriate storage asset in OpenStack and create a PV in k8s to represent the provisioned storage asset.
+On receiving the event, the volume provisioner will provision the appropriate storage asset in OpenStack and create a PV in Kubernetes to represent the provisioned storage asset.
 The volume provisioning workflow will be in compliance with the Kubernetes's out-of-tree provisioning specification [2].
 The provisioned PV will be populated with necessary information for the volume driver to